lemajo/lemajo.github.io/index.md

     </p>
 </div>

-I am a fourth-year Ph.D. candidate at Boston College, advised by [Martin Bridgeman](https://sites.google.com/bc.edu/martin-bridgeman/).
+I am a fifth-year Ph.D. candidate at Boston College, advised by [Martin Bridgeman](https://sites.google.com/bc.edu/martin-bridgeman/).

+I'm currently in the job market!
+You can find my CV [here](pdfs/cv_eng_long.pdf) (actualized Jan 16) and my papers in [here](research.md).

 My research focuses on the study of discrete subgroups of Lie groups using techniques from dynamics and differential geometry.

-Before coming to Boston, I earned my Master's degree at UdelaR (Uruguay), under the supervision of [Rafael Potrie](https://sites.google.com/view/rafaelpotrie/home).
+Before coming to Boston, I earned my Master's degree at UdelaR (Uruguay, where I'm originally from), under the supervision of [Rafael Potrie](https://sites.google.com/view/rafaelpotrie/home).

-You can find my CV [here](pdfs/cv_eng_long.pdf) (actualized Jan 16) and my papers in [here](research.md).

 **Contact:** lemajo (at) bc (dot) edu
-**Office:** 534 Maloney Hall,.
+**Office:** 540 Maloney Hall,.
 Department of Mathematics, Boston College.
 Chestnut Hill, MA